 Receivables - Real estate and personal property taxes are assessed on January 1 every year.
-Bills are sent semiannually and are due on October 1 and April 1, or thirty days subsequent to the mailing date.
-Interest accrues on delinquent taxes at the rate of 14% per annum.
+Bills are sent quarterly and are due on August 1, November 1, February 1 and May 1, or thirty days subsequent to the mailing date.
+Interest accrues on delinquent taxes up to the statutory interest percentage rate per annum.
 Property taxes levied are recorded as receivables in the fiscal year of the levy.

 Real estate taxes and water and user fees are secured through a lien process within sixty days after the due date and are considered 100% collectible.
 Accordingly, an allowance for uncollectible balances for these receivables is not reported.
-All personal property tax, excise tax and other departmental receivables are shown net of an allowance for uncollectible balances comprised of those outstanding amounts greater than five years old.
+All personal property tax, excise tax and other departmental receivables are shown net of an allowance for uncollectible balances comprised of those outstanding amounts greater than five years old, if material.